dell-asm/dell-dell_iom/docs/README.markdown

 The device can either be configured within */etc/puppet/device.conf*, or, preferably, create an individual config file for each device within a sub-folder.
 This is preferred because it allows the user to run the Puppet against individual devices, rather than all devices configured.

-To run the Puppet against a single device, use the following command:
+To run the Puppet against a single device, run the following command:

     puppet device --deviceconfig /etc/puppet/device/[device].conf